 1868 verified startups

 55k startup employees

 Helsinki is the hotbed for world-conquering innovations and an ideal testing ground for bold new ideas.
 It is the perfect size for startups to test the waters and obtain first references by trying something that would not be possible elsewhere.
-Access to open data and testbeds offers endless possibilities for business development.
-Helsinki provides an extremely well-functioning business environment that a startup needs to be successful and a modern and attractive city for entrepreneurs to want to live and work in.
+Access to open data and endless possibilities for business development.
+Helsinki provides an extremely stable and well-functioning business environment that a startup needs to be successful and a modern and attractive city for entrepreneurs to want to live and work in.

 Helsinki is known for its compact and supportive startup ecosystem with an attitude of wanting to help each other and solving global challenges.
 The local community is extremely well connected both locally and globally and is looking forward to welcoming new entrepreneurs.

 If you are a citizen of an EU Member State, a Nordic country, Liechtenstein or Switzerland, you do not need a residence permit to stay in Finland.
 You can stay and work freely in Finland for up to three months as long as you have a valid passport or national identity card.
 For a longer period, you just need to register your right of residence.
 Non-EU citizens must first apply for a permit to work or conduct business in Finland.
 If you are currently in your country of residence, apply for the permit at a Finnish embassy or consulate.
 If you are currently in Finland, you can submit your application to the Finnish Immigration Service (Migri).

 Get to know the major accelerators and incubators in the city and grow your business with their help.